-The latest rumours have the first Vega 10 GPUs launching in May, with the Radeon RX Vega coming first, potentially around Computex at the end of the month, but that seems like the saltiest of speculation right now.
+The latest rumours of release have the first Vega 10 GPUs launching in May, with the Radeon RX Vega coming first, potentially around Computex at the end of the month, but that seems like the saltiest of speculation right now.

 AMD lifted the lid on their new Vega GPU architecture in a series of short videos on their YouTube channel.
 If you don't want to listen to a load of AMD marketing folk we've distilled their tech-essence down for you.

 AMD's Scott Wasson is calling Vega "the biggest improvement in our graphics IP in the past five years."
 And given the few details they've given away today that doesn't look like too much marketing hyperbole.